thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/aliases.md

         title: 'Now, click an action button opposite any entity;'
     1:
         image: /images/user-guide/ui/alias/entity-from-dashboard-state-21-pe.png
-        title: 'You will be transitioned to an inner state that shows a widget with entity from dashboard’s state details.'
+        title: 'You will be transitioned to an inner state, which contains a widget with the details of the selected entity.'

 owner-of-entity-from-dashboard-state-1: